ChrstphrHll/npc_gen/students/Pippi Langston.md

 # Pippi Langston
 ---
 ### Description
-- Tiefling Artificer from Aldercrown Empire
+- Tiefling Artificer from Beleriand
 - 6th year Assault student in Jettenia
-- long curly blonde hair that's well kept, Orange eyes, and Olive skin
+- shoulder length straight white hair that's well kept, Orange eyes, and Olive skin
 - Is Passionate and Unimaginative, and has Competition as their ideal

 ### Organizations